Radon needlet thresholding: Construction of needlets on the ball

 \section{Construction of needlets on the ball}

-In this section we briefly recall the construction of the needlets on the ball.
-This construction is due to \citep{pxuball}.
-Its aim is essentially to build a very well localized tight frame constructed using the eigenvectors of the Radon transform.
-For more precision we refer to \citep{pxuball}, \citep{kyoto}, \citep{5authors}
+In this section, we briefly recall the construction of the needlets on the ball.
+This construction is due to \cite{pxuball}.
+Its aim is to build a very well-localized tight frame constructed using the eigenvectors of the Radon transform.
+For more precision, we refer the reader to \cite {pxuball,kyoto,5authors}